Teach (and Practice) a New Jewish Value Each Night of Hanukkah

 • Write a letter to an elected official about some issue of justice.
 Visit the Religious Action Center of Reform Judaism's Legislative Action Center for ideas and tools that make it easy to do so.

-• Teach each other about a justice issue dear to us.
+• Teach each other about an important social justice issue.

 • Make and decorate a family tzedakah box.